-Zeotech (“ZEO”) values its close working relationship with the University of Queensland, which through UniQuest is one of Zeotech’s largest shareholder with 6.60% of issued capital.
-This collaboration places the company at the forefront of environmental mineral process technology development .
+Zeotech values its close working relationship with The University of Queensland, which through UniQuest is a top 3 shareholder.
+This partnership places the company at the forefront of environmental mineral process technology development .

-Synthetic zeolites are used in a broad range of applications including – water treatment (purification and separation), agriculture, detergent builders and cracking processes in the pharmaceutical and petroleum industries.
+Manufactured zeolites are used in a broad range of applications including – water treatment (purification), gas stream (purification and separation), agriculture, detergent builders and cracking processes in the pharmaceutical and petroleum industries.